Select country

 Clinical negligence is a specialist area of expertise and is very different to areas covered by traditional forms of insurance, such as car or household cover.
 It can be – and often is – several years between an incident taking place and the resulting claim emerging.

-Dentistry is continually changing and is rarely straightforward; new challenges and issues constantly arise, some of which were inconceivable just a few years ago.
+The dental industry is continually changing and is rarely straightforward; new challenges and issues constantly arise, some of which were inconceivable just a few years ago.
 Discretion means we can offer help in unusual circumstances or where a new problem appears.
-It's why we use people, not contracts to make these decisions.
+It's why we use people, not contracts, to make these decisions.

-Our claims management team are based in-house, and work for you - which means that you benefit from the expertise and combined wisdom of your peers: dentists and legal experts who know the healthcare system and your specific challenges.
+Our claims management team are based in-house and work for you, which means that you benefit from the expertise and combined wisdom of your peers: dentists and legal experts who know the world of dentistry and the specific challenges you face

 Why should I pay for membership when there's no formal guarantee of assistance?

-Our discretionary approach to providing assistance isn't about being able to say no, it's about having the flexibility to ask ourselves, 'how can we help?'
+Our discretionary approach to providing assistance isn't about being able to say no, it's about having the flexibility to look at how we can help.

-Last year we helped on 6,625 cases involving our UK dental members, including claims, complaints and regulatory matters.
 We help thousands of members every year with problems that arise from their professional practice and provide assistance with the vast majority of the cases.
-Only in very exceptional circumstances would we decline - for example, if a member: was not in membership when the adverse incident occurred, or had deliberately under-paid their subscription.
+Only in very exceptional circumstances would we decline – for example, if a member was not in membership when the adverse incident occurred or had deliberately underpaid their subscription.

-This is no difference from an insurance company declining to assist in such circumstances.
+This is no different from an insurance company declining to assist in such circumstances.

 If I'm sued for a large sum, I've heard Dental Protection could turn their backs on me and refuse to help, as there's no written agreement to do so – is that right?